kXborg/DigitalArt/README.md

 <img src="./procreate.png" alt="ProCreate Logo" width="110"> <img src="./adobe-sketchbook.jpg" alt="Adobe Sketch Book Logo" width="100">

-This repository is to showcase some of my digital art work.
+This repository is to showcase some of my digital artwork.
 Created using ProCreate on iPad and Adobe Sketchbook.

 ## Fruits from the Hand of a Novice